Skip to main content

 Visages stylisés

-What is the support for persons with Autism Spectrum Disorder (ASD)?
+What support is available for people with Autism Spectrum Disorder (ASD)?

-Symptoms of autism spectrum disorders or autism persist into adulthood and therapy should therefore continue in some severe cases.
+The symptoms of autism spectrum disorders or autism continue into adulthood and therapeutic treatments therefore need to continue in severe cases.

 Supporting